Webull review summary

 For transferring out securities from your account, Webull charges a $75 fee.

 Webull's account opening process is seamless, fully digital, and verification takes less than a day.
-However, the broker accepts clients from a limited number of countries and focuses on the US.
+However, the broker only accepts clients from the US and Hong Kong.

 |• Fast||• Mostly for US residents|